Inch: US survey inches

-In 2020, the U.S. NIST announced that the U.S. survey foot would "be phased out" on 1 January 2023 and be superseded by the International foot (also known as the foot) equal to 0.3048 metres exactly, for all further applications. and by implication, the survey inch with it.
+In 2020, the National Institute of Standards and Technology announced that the U.S. survey foot would "be phased out" on 1 January 2023 and be superseded by the international foot (also known as the foot) equal to 0.3048 metres exactly, for all further applications.
+This implies that the survey inch was replaced by the international inch.

 Continental inches

 Before the adoption of the metric system, several European countries had customary units whose name translates into "inch".
 The French pouce measured roughly 27.0 mm, at least when applied to describe the calibre of artillery pieces.
 The Amsterdam foot (voet) consisted of 11 Amsterdam inches (duim).
 The Amsterdam foot is about 8% shorter than an English foot.

 Scottish inch

 The now obsolete Scottish inch (òirleach), 1/12 of a Scottish foot, was about 1.0016 imperial inches (about 1.0016 in).